 OVERVIEW

 Vaccination is an action with clear health benefits.
 But individuals may face a variety of barriers to realizing those benefits, including the direct and opportunity costs required to search for accurate vaccine information (“search costs”), to assess the accuracy of multiple forms of vaccine information (“decision costs”), and to acquire an actual vaccination (“logistical costs”).
 These costs are higher for those with fewer resources.
 Interventions that reduce these costs may increase vaccination demand, particularly among those with fewer resources.
-Interventions that leverage other potential benefits from vaccination, including the social benefits conferred through vaccine-acceptant social networks, may also increase vaccination demand.
+Interventions that leverage potential non-health benefits from vaccination, including the social benefits conferred through vaccine-acceptant social networks, may also increase vaccination demand.

 INTERVENTION DESIGN